geeknees/zk-360-feedback/README.md

 - Enables anonymous 360-degree feedback.
 - Evaluators assess the target individuals based on multiple questions.
 - The evaluation results are published anonymously.
-- (Tentative) Both the evaluators and the evaluated individuals can see the evaluation results and understand how they were rated.
+- Both the evaluators and the evaluated individuals can see the evaluation results and understand how they were rated.

 ## Mechanism